-LiftUPP data must continue to be available until a further, Second Sign-up Progress Committee, meeting to be held the week before the date of the written paper.
+held the week before the date of the written paper.

-The criteria for the Second Sign-up Progress Committee meeting will be the same as those required for the previous May diet of the examination.
+The criteria for the Second Sign-up Progress Committee meeting will be the same as those required for the provious May diet of the examination.
+The committee will use the following three outcomes to determine previous May diet of the examination.
 The committee will use the following three outcomes to determine each students' readiness to proceed to the Clinical Dentistry Part 3 examination: